shoeffner/mthesis/src/gaze_library.md

 webcams are limited in their +FPS capabilities, so even by providing high values it is possible that the camera does not reach more than about 30 +FPS.
-For online gaze tracking this does not matter much, as Gaze is slower than 30 +FPS on a common MacBook Pro.
-But better hardware might result in better computation times, possibly allowing Gaze to be faster.
+For online gaze tracking this does not matter much, as Gaze is slower than 30 +FPS on a common MacBook Pro (@sec:computation-times).
+But better hardware (for example a dedicated GPU to improve Dlib's or caffe's speeds) might result in better computation times, possibly allowing Gaze to be faster.

-TODO(shoeffner): Add ref for Gaze's performance.

-Crucial settings for the camera to estimate distances properly are the sensor's size and its aspect ratio.
+Crucial settings for the camera to estimate distances properly are the sensor's size, its aspect ratio, and the focal length.
 These values are difficult to measure and many device vendors do not report them, as producing smaller sensors and cameras using higher resolutions is cheaper @citationneeded.
 Apple uses the iSight for their MacBook Pro.
-Its older versions uses a \SI{0.00635}{\meter}
+Its older versions uses a
-(\SI{1/4}{{inches}}) sensor[^cnetisight] with an aspect ratio of 4:3.
+\SI{0.00635}{\meter} (\SI{1/4}{{inches}}) sensor[^cnetisight] with an aspect
+ratio of 4:3.
 The 15 inches MacBook Pro from mid 2015 used for Gaze's development has a default webcam resolution of \SI{1280 x 720}{{pixels}}, which leads to an aspect ratio of 16:9.
 Since the sensor size is unknown, the best available approximation is to use the old known value, \SI{0.00635}{\meter}.
-It follows that the sensor size is \SI{0.0055 x 0.0031}{\meter}, although it is likely that they use a different size in reality since the aspect ratio changed.
+It follows that the sensor size is \SI{0.0055 x 0.0031}{\meter}, although it is likely that they use a different size in reality, since the aspect ratio changed.
+The focal length can be measured manually if it is not provided by the manufacturer (see @sec:determining-the-focal-length).

 [^cnetisight]: https://www.cnet.com/products/apple-isight/specs/, Accessed: 2018-01-09.